EDUC 4538B - Modern Greek Curriculum & Methodology B (UG)

-Course Code EDUC 4538B Course Modern Greek Curriculum & Methodology B (UG) Coordinating Unit School of Education Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 2 hours per week, in addition to a 2 hour common lecture focussing on Assessment and Reporting Prerequisites Pass in 6 courses of Modern Greek Restrictions Available to B Teaching students only Course Description The course aims to present information on a range of methodologies and develop a variety of pedagogical skills to help students to be better prepared for the start of their teaching career.
+Course Code EDUC 4538B Course Modern Greek Curriculum & Methodology B (UG) Coordinating Unit School of Education Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 2 hours per week, in addition to a 2 hour common lecture focussing on Assessment and Reporting Available for Study Abroad and Exchange N Prerequisites Pass in 6 courses of Modern Greek language Restrictions Available to B Teaching students only Course Description The course aims to present information on a range of methodologies and develop a variety of pedagogical skills to help students to be better prepared for the start of their teaching career.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn Successful completion of this course student will be able: